‘I think we making Jackie proud today’: Mariners’ Dee Gordon on being Black in baseball on MLB’s Jackie Robinson day

-Major League Baseball players everywhere wore No. 42 on Friday to honor Jackie Robinson, a fitting tribute during a historic week in baseball in which teams the league joined protests calling for racial equality.
+Major League Baseball players everywhere wore No. 42 on Friday to honor Jackie Robinson, a fitting tribute during a historic week in baseball in which teams across the league joined protests calling for racial equality.

 “I think we making Jackie proud today,” the Mariners’ Dee Gordon said in a Zoom call Friday afternoon.

-Gordon, one of 11 Black players on the Mariners’ 40-player roster, spoke at length about the experience of Black players in baseball, about the conversations being had inside the Mariners’ clubhouse, and about his involvement in the Players Alliance, a group organized by Black players this summer to create equality in the game.
+Gordon, one of 11 Black players on the Mariners’ 40-player roster, spoke at length about the experience of Black players in baseball, about the conversations being had inside the Mariners’ clubhouse, and about his involvement in the Players Alliance, a group organized by Black players this summer calling for equality in the game.

 “We’re trying to save being Black in baseball,” Gordon said of the Players Alliance.
 “We need people that we can relate to. … For years we’ve come in here and we haven’t been able to come in here and say anything.
 Anything we said would be taken out of context and conclusions being drawn, and then the next thing you know you’re out of the game.
 We can’t have that.”